-In Figure ~\ref{fig:concurrent_online} we compare the impact of concurrently training the agent with IL and RL during online training.
-We find that agents trained with concurrent IL manage to solve all the task and with all the analysed buffers even when pre-training exposed difficulties to learn (e.g. in \texttt{MN12S10} with the 10\% buffer, pink).
-Thus, concurrent learning exhibits better robustness despite not having any prior knowledge at the beginning of the training phase.
-On the contrary, due to the significant jumpstart obtained by the pre-trained policies, the latter obtain a better sample-efficiency.
-These results are further improved by combining both pre-training with IL (in order to benefit from the kickstart and sample efficiency) and concurrent IL during online training (for robustness).
-Combining both of these approaches results in robust convergence to the optimal policies in both tasks in less number of online training steps.
+In Figure~\ref{fig:concurrent_online}, we compare the impact of concurrently training the agent with IL and RL during online training in MiniGrid.
+We find that agents trained with concurrent IL manage to solve all the task and with all the analyzed buffers even when pre-training exposed difficulties to learn (e.g., in \texttt{MN12S10} with the 10\% buffer, pink).
+Thus, concurrently using RL and IL exhibits better robustness, despite not having any prior knowledge at the beginning of the training phase.
+On the contrary, due to the significant jumpstart obtained by the pre-trained policies, pre-training can result in better sample-efficiency.

+\paragraph{Pre-training + Concurrent RL and IL} The previous results are further improved by combining both pre-training (in order to benefit from the kickstart and sample efficiency) and concurrent IL during online training (for robustness).
+The solid lines in Figure ~\ref{fig:concurrent_online} show that using IL in pre-training and also concurrently with RL during the online phase results in robust convergence to the optimal policies, with less number of online interactions in both tasks.